Choose another writer in this calendar:

 part-Polynesian daughter of a British sea captain.
 Hall's own house was situated a few miles east of Papetee.

 "Of course, everyone who visited Tahiti heard the rumour that Hall's collaborator, Charles Nordhoff, had supplied the poetic passages in their books and had created the characters, while Hall merely worked out the plot devices and the long narrative portions, but having met Hall and seen the poetry in his eyes when I mentioned specific scenes, I gave no credence to that rumour." (in The World Is My Home by James Michener, 1992)

 In 1929 Nordhoff and Hall published a jointly written book about flying, Falcons of France.
-After Hall's suggestion the team started to write Mutiny on the Bounty,
+The idea for Mutiny on the Bounty came from Ellery Sedgwick, editor of The Atlantic, who had read of the history of Pitcairn's island in his childhood.
+After Hall's suggestion the team started to write

 the story about charismatic Fletcher Christian and Captain William